Lisabessa/SeaBattle/README.md

 # SeaBattle
-Sea Battle Game with the realised logic of random ship generation Interaction via the console
+Sea Battle Game with the realised logic of random ship generation, interaction via the console